Hidekela/queueC/readme.md

 # Get started

-* Define Q_DATA_TYPE into a variable type that you want to store in the queue:
+* Define Q_DATA_TYPE as a variable type that you want to store in the queue:

     - before including ``"queueC.h"``